pchemguy/SecureADODB-Fork/index.md

 ### Usage examples

-Please see *ExamplesDbManager.bas* (examples using this fork of the SecureADODB library) and *ExamplesPlainADODB.bas* (plain ADODB examples) in "VBAProject\SecureADODB\DbManager" for usage examples.
+Please see *ExamplesDbManager.bas*, *ExamplesDbRecordsetUpdate.bas* (examples using this fork of the SecureADODB library), and *ExamplesPlainADODB.bas* (mostly plain ADODB examples) in "VBAProject\SecureADODB\Examples" for usage examples.
 SecureADODB examples produce output via Debug.Print and via the QueryTable feature.
 Plain ADODB module produces very little output, and its results can be examined via the debugger or by modifying the code.

 ### Core differences from RDVBA SecureADODB